yunruse/oxomoco/readme.md

-# Yizzy
+# Oxomoco

-An old gravitational simulator made with [Löve].
+A 2D gravitational simulator made with [Löve].
 Read my [blog post](https://yunru.se/347) about it for more info.

 ![Animation of orbit.
 As the simulation speeds up it becomes less accurate.](https://yunru.se/wp-content/uploads/2018/07/yizzy-orbit-1.gif)